airr-community/ogrdbstats/docs/_build/html/_sources/overview.rst.txt

 Scope and Features
 ******************

-OGRDBstats can provide allele usage statistics and plots for any annotated repertoires.
-The repertoires may be provided in either AIRR or legacy CHANGE-O format.
+OGRDBstats can provide allele usage statistics and plots for AIRR-seq repertoires.

 The statistics provide overall sequence count for each allele, mutation levels, and recombination statistics, for example the number of J-alleles found to combine with each allele, and the number of associated CDR3 sequences.
 An example can be found `here <https://github.com/airr-community/ogrdbstats/blob/master/example_ogrdbstats_genotype.csv>`_.